 Adult Education and Outreach

-The best way to inform the dialogue about 21st century science is to have the stakeholders understand it from a hands-on perspective.
+The best way to inform the dialogue about 21st-century science is to have the stakeholders understand it from a hands-on perspective.
 To that end, we offer biotech classes to people with no prior lab training.
 Taught by members with doctoral level expertise, we provide an immersive experience that no lecture course can match.
 Genspace also hosts a variety of talks, workshops, and cultural events throughout the year.
-Audience participation is en- couraged.
+Audience participation is encouraged.
 Recent events have allowed visitors to explore their own microbial biome, learn bioinformatics and create their own slime mold art pieces.
+For more information about Genspace courses, workshops, and lectures, visit our events

 Science Education for Young People

 New York City schools have limited funding for science - especially in underserved communities.
 Genspace has several initiatives designed to meet this need.
-Genspace partners with local programs (such as the Urban Barcoding Project) to provide extramural learning opportunities for New York school children at the K-12 level.
+Genspace partners with local programs (such as the Urban Barcoding Project) to provide extramural learning opportunities for New York school children at the high school level.
 For older students, we host local undergraduates who are competing in synthetic biology competitions.
-Some of our off-site events have included the P.S.
-29 Health Fair, Family Science Day at the AAAS International Exhibition and Maker Faire.
+Some of our off-site events have included booths and workshops at the US Science and Engineering Fair Fair, Family Science Day at the AAAS International Exhibition, and World Maker Faire.

 Genspace members all receive safety training and only work with Biosafety Level One organisms (see our safety page).
 Our external Science Advisory Board, composed of distinguished experts in biosafety, microbiology, synthetic and molecular biology provides scientific, safety, and regulatory guidance for all our projects.